skoyramsPS/genai/README.md

 # genai
-Collestion of notes and scripts related to Generative AI
+Collection of notes and scripts related to Generative AI.